 A significant downgrade of any of our debt ratings.
-Credit agencies ratings are volatile and they often change their methodology.
+Credit agencies-ratings can change and they often adjust their methodology.
 Credit ratings and outlooks are opinions on our creditworthiness and that of our obligations or securities, including long-term debt, short-term borrowings, preferred stock and other securities, including asset securitizations.
 Our credit ratings are subject to ongoing review by the ratings agencies and thus may change from time to time based on a number of factors, including our own financial strength, performance, prospects and operations as well as factors not under our control, such as ratings agency-specific criteria or frameworks for our industry or certain security types, which are subject to revision from time to time, and conditions affecting the financial services industry generally.
-See the section of Management s Discussion and Analysis of Financial Condition and Results of Operations captioned Liquidity and Capital
+A significant downgrade in Northern Trust-s debt ratings could increase the costs and availability of short and long-term funding, negatively impacting our profitability and our ability to meet client needs.